david6002/VehicleMainControlUnit/FPGA Files/Readme.txt

 o	The Send_Flag is On for more than 10ms o	The Send_Flag is Off for more than 100ms
 Then the Entity would reset all the Msp430G2533 chips.

+Design Reuse:
+â€¢	I2c_Slave_Receive can be reused in order to communicate with any other IIC Device as a slave. â€¢	I2c_Master_Receive can be reused in order to communicate with any other IIC Device as a Master â€“ in the IIC text book protocol.
+This code can be used as is to receive data from the BNO055 IMU Chip. â€¢	TCP_receive can be reused in order to communicate with any other Ethernet Device using TCP communication. â€¢	Send_Data can be reused in order to do the following operations: o	Sending udp Packets o	Sending data to the FPGA